 The consumer expectations standard asks the question of whether a reasonable consumer would consider the product in question to be less dangerous than it actually was, while the risk-utility standard considers whether the product’s intended function and inherent risk of use outweighs the injuries the plaintiff suffered.
 If a product is found to be unreasonably dangerous and defective based on these standards, a case based on a design defect may proceed.

-Potential Limiting Factors for Recovery
+Limiting Factors for Recovery in Dangerous Purchase Cases

 Plaintiffs pursuing defective products cases in Montgomery County must take care to mitigate any allegations of comparative fault made against them.
 If a court believes that a person who acted responsibly could have avoided some or all of the injuries the plaintiff suffered, Pennsylvania Consolidated Statutes Title 42, §7102 allows the court to reduce their recoverable compensation by their percentage of fault, or bar them from recovery altogether if they are more than 50 percent at fault.

 Furthermore, most product liability cases are subject to the statute of limitations set out in 42 Pa.
 C.S. §5524, which sets a filing deadline of two years from the date an injury occurred.
-If a plaintiff in Montgomery County—or the defective products lawyer representing them—does not file suit within this deadline, they may be unable to recover any compensation due to their case being time-barred.
+If a plaintiff in Montgomery County—or the defective products attorney representing them—does not file suit within this deadline, they may be unable to recover any compensation due to their case being time-barred.

 Consult with a Montgomery County Defective Products Attorney Today